tomy2105/KnowledgeNotes/cloud/google.md

 Choose when need to store more than one terabyte of structured data, have very high volumes of writes, need read/write latency of less than 10 milliseconds (such as IoT, AdTech, FinTech,...) or need a storage service that is compatible with the HBase API.
 If high throughput and low latency at scale are not priorities, then another NoSQL database like Firestore might be a better fit.

+Typical usage:
+- IoT, finance, adtech
+- Personalization, recommendations
+- Monitoring
+- Geospatial datasets
+- Graphs

 More info [here](https://cloud.google.com/bigtable/docs/) and [sketchnote](https://thecloudgirl.dev/Bigtable.html).

 #### Cloud Firestore

 Fast, fully managed, serverless, cloud native, NoSQL, document database with max. document size of 1 MB good for heavy read/write events.
 Supports ACID transactions, automatic multi region replication and **strong consistency**.

+Each document contains a set of key-value pairs and Firestore is optimized for storing large collections of small documents.
+All documents are stored in collections and can contain subcollections and nested objects, both of which can include primitive fields (e.g. strings) or complex objects (e.g. lists).
+Collections and documents are created implicitly, if either the collection or document does not exist, Cloud Firestore creates it.See more [here](https://firebase.google.com/docs/firestore/data-model).

+Typical usage:
+- Semi-structured application data
+- Hierarchical data
+- Durable key-value data
+- Common workloads:
+- User profiles
+- Product catalogs
+- Game state

 More info [here](https://cloud.google.com/firestore/docs/) and [sketchnote](https://thecloudgirl.dev/cloudnat.html).

+**Note:** previous generation has been called **Datastore**!

 #### Cloud Memorystore